KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

 		}
 	}
 	```
 26. The process of populating these two methods is going to be extremely similar between the two of them.
 First, we'll do a condition with an early return to null check the parameter and passing that the parameter's inventory.
 If our parameter or its inventory is null, we will early return a value of `0`, as in `0` items.
-If our parameter or its inventory is not null, we'll get the count of our items in that inventory using `parameter.inventory.GetItemCount` which takes our field we defined earlier, `Index`.
+If our parameter or its inventory is not null, we'll get the count of our items in that inventory using `parameter.inventory.GetItemCount` which takes our field we defined earlier, `ItemDef`.
 Let's go ahead and populate those methods like so:
 	```csharp
 	using BepInEx.Configuration;
 	using ROR2;